Palm Beach County Paternity Lawyer

 After you have established paternity, you have the same parental rights as any other father/parent in Florida.
 This means that you have the right to petition the court for timesharing with your child (if you and the child’s mother are separated), and for parental responsibility to make decisions about the child’s welfare, including decisions about healthcare and education.
 It also means that you have a legal obligation to support the child financially.

-Palm Beach Paternity Lawyer Georgia T. Newman Can Help
+Paternity Lawyer Georgia T. Newman Can Help

 Establishment of parental rights and paternity issues can be extremely sensitive for all parties involved, especially if the child is old enough to understand what is going on.
 LGBTQ relationships may also add another lawyer of complication for the court.
 At the Law Office of Georgia T. Newman, we want to help ensure that the establishment of paternity, parental rights and related issues are as easy for your family as possible.
-For a consultation to learn more about how we can assist you, contact our West Palm Beach paternity lawyers today by phone or online.
+For a consultation to learn more about how we can assist you, contact our paternity lawyer today by phone or online.